-The antimicrobial activity of the spicy component of wasabi works to suppress proliferation of causative microorganisms of food poisoning such as pathogen E‐Coli O‐157, salmonella, vibrio parahaemolyticus, staphylococcus aureus, etc. This is because of the antibacterial action in various mustard oils that is also contained in wasabi and mustard.
-Of these components, Allyl isothiocyanate, which is especially abundant, has strong antibacterial effects when activated and is effective for suppressing proliferation of vibrio parahaemolyticus, salmonella, O-157, etc. Furthermore, it is effective in suppressing mold and yeast growth and insecticidal action against parasites have also been confirmed.
+The antimicrobial activity of the spicy component of wasabi works to suppress the proliferation of causative microorganisms of food poisoning such as pathogen E‐Coli O‐157, salmonella, vibrio parahaemolyticus, Staphylococcus aureus, etc. This is because of the antibacterial action in various mustard oils that are also contained in wasabi and mustard.
+Of these components, Allyl isothiocyanate, which is especially abundant, has strong antibacterial effects when activated and is effective for suppressing the proliferation of vibrio parahaemolyticus, salmonella, O-157, etc. Furthermore, it is effective in suppressing mold and yeast growth and insecticidal action against parasites has also been confirmed.
 However, Allyl isothiocyanate is not effective against all microorganisms, so it is important to accept the strength to be bacteriostasis rather than disinfection, and to not be overconfident in the effects.

 Why does “Mazuma” wasabi go best with sushi?